Large Language Models for Combinatorial Optimization of Design Structure Matrix: Experiments

 \begin{enumerate}[label=(\arabic*)] \item \textbf{Out-In Degree} \cite{Crofts2011}: Orders nodes by the difference between out-degree and in-degree. \item \textbf{Eigenvector} \cite{Dietzenbacher1992}: Uses the Perron vector of the adjacency matrix to rank nodes. \item \textbf{Walk-based (Exponential)} \cite{Estrada2005}:Computes $F(\mathbf{A}) = \exp(\mathbf{A})$, capturing long-range connectivity. \item \textbf{Walk-based (Resolvent)} \cite{Estrada2010}: Computes $F(\mathbf{A}) = (\mathbf{I} - \delta\mathbf{A})^{-1}$, where $\delta=0.025$ represents the probability that a message will successfully traverse an edge.
 The value of $\delta$ is adopted based on prior work. \item \textbf{Visibility} \cite{MacCormack2012}: Computes $F(\mathbf{A}) = \sum_{k=0}^{n} \mathbf{A}^k$, aggregating all path-based dependencies, then binarizes the result. \end{enumerate}

 For deterministic methods (3), (4), and (5), nodes are ranked based on the row sums of F(A); ties are resolved using column sums.

 \textbf{Ablation Setting}.
 To assess the role of contextual domain knowledge, we implement a variant of our method that removes all semantic information from the input prompt.
-In this version, the LLM is guided solely by the DSM’s topological structure, without node names or network descriptions.
-This setup enables us to isolate the impact of domain knowledge on optimization performance.
+In this version, LLMs are guided solely by the DSM’s topological information, without node names or network descriptions.
+This setup enables us to assess the independent contribution of domain knowledge to optimization performance.